 Purple Flag Award

-The Purple Flag aims to raise the standards and broaden the appeal of town and city centres between the hours of 5pm and 5am.
+The Purple Flag standard, launched in 2012, is an accreditation process similar to the Green Flag award for parks and the Blue Flag for beaches.
+It aims to raise standards and broaden the appeal of town and city centres between the hours of 5pm and 5am.

 Areas awarded the Purple Flag are recognised for having a vibrant and diverse mix of dining, entertainment and culture, while promoting the safety and well-being of visitors and residents.

-The Guildford Town Purple Flag Partnership is coordinated by Experience Guildford, the town centre's Business Improvement District, and includes, Guildford Borough Council, Surrey Police, Surrey Fire and Rescue, Guildford Pubwatch, Guildford Street Angels and the night-time venues of Guildford.
+The Guildford Town Purple Flag Partnership is coordinated by Experience Guildford, the town centre's Business Improvement District, and includes, Guildford Borough Council, Guildford Tourist Information, Surrey Police, Surrey Fire and Rescue, Guildford Pubwatch, Guildford Street Angels and the night-time venues of Guildford.

 The Purple Flag is: